Francodo/Earthquake_Challenge/README.md

 The process of creating maps with earthquake data is successfully demonstrated as required.
 The code will need some improvement for better performance.
 Here are some sample screen shots:

-Note: In order to test the any of the code, remember to modify the parth in index.html file for any of the reource files
+Note: In order to test any of the code, remember to modify the path for each resource files in index.html file accordingly.